Chat & Computer

-Learn how to interact with your agent through the chat interface and monitor its work on the live desktop preview.
+Learn how to interact with your agent through the chat interface and monitor its work on the live computer preview.

 Tip: Your agent knows how its own interface works.
-Ask it — "How do I use the sandbox?", "What keyboard shortcuts are there?", or "Show me what you see on screen."
+Ask it — "How do I use the computer?", "What keyboard shortcuts are there?", or "Show me what you see on screen."

 Overview